 - Rinse the poha till it becomes soft and let it rest in the colander while you prep and sauté the onions and potatoes.

-- While adding the potatoes to the poha, make sure to dice them up real small so that they cook quickly.
+- While adding the potatoes to the poha, make sure to dice them up really small so that they cook quickly.

-- You can add peanuts for an extra bit of crunch and a touch of sugar will give a wonderful taste.
-I highly recommend to not skip the sugar, as it balances the flavors very well.
+- You can add peanuts for an extra bit of crunch, and a touch of sugar will give it a wonderful taste.
+I highly recommend not to skip the sugar, as it balances the flavors very well.

 - Garnishes are always a must for poha.
 The popular ones are lime juice, sev, and cilantro.
 You can also add sev or bhujia and pomegranate seeds.

-- Poha is always best enjoyed immediately, but if you are storing it for later use, then keep it in an airtight container.
+- Storing Leftovers: Poha is always best enjoyed immediately, but if you are storing it for later use, then keep it in an airtight container.
+Sprinkle some water on top and reheat in the microwave.

 Equipment